-From time to time you may find that an account has been banned by the system - you will have received an email to say what has happened - and you will need to re-enable the account before it can be used again.
+From time to time you may find that an account has been banned by the system - all admins of the same org as the user should receive an email to say what has happened - and you will need to re-enable the account before it can be used again.

 You are the best person to decide whether or not the account should be re-enabled once you make an assessment of whether the account holder was complicit in whatever actions got the account banned, or was just careless with their password.

 If you determine that the user was complicit, you should not immediately delete the account as you will need that for any further investigation that may come up - i.e. publishers may be in touch about other things that have happened involving that account.

 - The status column of any list or search will say banned on accounts in this state.

 - You can search for OpenAthens accounts via the advanced search function by selecting the checkbox there.

 - You can filter the audit stream for account banned events

 - Find the account via search or link from the record in the audit stream and open its details